06 Safeguarding children, young people and vulnerable adults policy

 Risks in relation to forced marriage are high and it is important that educators ensure that anyone

-at risk of forced marriage is not put in further danger.
-If someone is believed to be at risk it is helpful to get as much practical information as possible, bearing in mind the need for absolute
+If someone is believed to be at risk it is helpful to get as much practical information as possible,

-discretion, information that can be helpful will include things likes, names, addresses, passport numbers, national insurance numbers, details of travel arrangements, dates and location of any
+bearing in mind the need for absolute discretion, information that can be helpful will include things likes, names, addresses, passport numbers, national insurance numbers, details of travel

-proposed wedding, names and dates of birth of prospective spouses, details of where and with whom they may be staying etc. Forced marriage can be linked to honour-based violence, which includes
+arrangements, dates and location of any proposed wedding, names and dates of birth of prospective spouses, details of where and with whom they may be staying etc. Forced marriage can be linked to

-assault, imprisonment and murder.
-Honour based violence can be used to punish an individual for undermining what the family or community believes to be the correct code of behaviour.
+honour-based violence, which includes assault, imprisonment and murder.
+Honour based violence can be used to punish an individual for undermining what the family or community believes to be the

 In an emergency police should be contacted on 999.